ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d5- - - day planning.md

     - Props (what are props, how we pass & use props)
     - State (what is state, how we can use it)

-Homework for this weekend:
-- pls fill in our weekly survey (3 minutes)
-- do the task above
-- take some rest & enjoy the weekend ;)